 It is time to begin a business development and content marketing playbook.
 Start the playbook by conceptualizing a rich media experience that spotlights your talent and captures the compelling project story.
 Blend content and media goals and objectives into an engaging website experience that offers project storytelling.
-Let’s realize your vision to nurture relationships that are interested in working with your talent.
+Let’s realize your vision to nurture relationships interested in working with your talent.

 STEP 1: WE KNOW OUR AUDIENCE – LET’S ENGAGE THEM!

-Any A/E/C professional involved in business development has a profile of their target audience in order to develop content that addresses their immediate concerns.
+Any A/E/C professional involved in business development has a profile of their target audience to develop content that addresses their immediate concerns.
 We know our ideal clients and project prospects.
 We are adept at understanding their concerns and needs.
 Today, we reach our client prospects through an arduous paper-ridden business development process.
-We’ve been working hard to address audience with proposal content that no one reads!
+We’ve been working hard to address the audience with proposal content that no one reads!
 It is time to repurpose our message into a rich content experience that engages and entertains our audience.

 STEP 2: LET’S TAKE A LOOK OUR AUDIENCES' THEIR ONLINE ACTIVITY

 We have a clear understanding of our audience's needs.
 Now it is time to take a good look at their activity online.
 What do our client prospects do online?
 Do they read blogs?
 Are they active on social media?
 Are they email subscribers?
 A/E/C marketing and business development professionals must evaluate what information their audiences want.
 Are they looking for industry tools like worksheets?
 Are they watching online videos?
 Discovering our audience’s online activity is key to providing a rich professional services content marketing strategy.